TranNhatTan14/Obsidian/Knowledge/Machine Learning/Machine Learning Engineer DataCamp.md

 # MLflow

-Learn how to use MLflow to simplify the complexities of building machine learning applications.
-Explore MLflow tracking, projects, models, and model registry.
+- How to use MLflow to simplify the complexities of building machine learning applications
+- Explore MLflow tracking, projects, models, and model registry

 # Fully Automated MLOps

-Learn about MLOps architecture, CI/CD/CM/CT techniques, and automation patterns to deploy ML systems that can deliver value over time.
+- MLOps architecture, CI/CD/CM/CT techiniques, and automation patterns to deploy ML systems that can deliver value over time.

 # ETL and ELT in Python

-Learn to build effective, performant, and reliable data pipelines using Extract, Transform, and Load principles.
+- Build effective, performant, and reliable data pipelines using Extract, Transform, and Load principles

 # CI/CD for Machine Learning